Goldfrapp

-Goldfrapp are an English electronic music duo from London, formed in 1999.
-The duo consists of Alison Goldfrapp (vocals, synthesiser) and Will Gregory (synthesiser).
+Goldfrapp were an English electronic music duo from London, formed in 1999.
+The duo consisted of Alison Goldfrapp (vocals, synthesiser) and Will Gregory (synthesiser).

 Despite favourable reviews and a short-listing for the Mercury Prize, their 2000 début studio album Felt Mountain did not chart highly.
 Goldfrapp's second album Black Cherry, which incorporated glam rock and synth-pop sounds into their music, was released in 2003.
-The album influenced the same dance-oriented sound of their third album Supernature.
+The album's dance-oriented sound was carried over to their third album, Supernature.
 Supernature took Goldfrapp's work further into dance music, and enjoyed international chart success.
 The album produced three number-one US dance singles, and was nominated for Best Electronic/Dance Album at the 49th Grammy Awards.